alanqrwang/keymorph/README.md

-# KeyMorph: Robust Multi-modal Registration via Keypoint Detection
+# KeyMorph and BrainMorph: Robust and Flexible Multi-modal Registration via Keypoint Detection

 KeyMorph is a deep learning-based image registration framework that relies on automatically extracting corresponding keypoints.

+BrainMorph is a foundation model based on the KeyMorph framework, which supports pairwise and groupwise registration and is trained on over 100,000 brain MR images at full resolution (256x256x256).

 ## Updates
 - [May 2024] Released full set of BrainMorph models on [Box](https://cornell.box.com/s/2mw4ey1u7waqrpylnxf49rck7u3nnr7i).
 Detailed instructions under "BrainMorph" (paper to come!).